Winsor is a fully inclusive primary school in the London Borough of Newham and follows the inclusive policy of all Newham schools.

 The teaching takes into account pupils' cultural and religious backgrounds, linguistic needs and varying learning styles.
 We create an environment where pupils feel safe and feel they can contribute fully, and where all feel respected and valued.

 Inclusion takes into account all the needs of the children and these include how a child behaves.
 Winsor promotes an ethos towards positive behaviour management and the children and staff are encouraged to use the ‘Good to be green’ behaviour chart.
 The social and emotional needs of our pupils need to be carefully considered to enable them to reach their full potential.
 To help us achieve this, Winsor has Learning Mentors who support children across the school in a variety of ways.
 A major role of the Learning Mentors is to run regular sessions, either with individual pupils or small groups, to support the developmental, social and emotional needs of our pupils.
 We also have a school counsellor who provides sessions for our more vulnerable pupils once a week.

 Speech and Language Needs

 In order to boost the school’s Core NHS offer for Speech and Language (S&L), Winsor buys in an additional S&L Therapist for two days a week.
 Following permission gained from parents, our therapist supports pupils with speech and language needs in a numbers of ways including running a range of groups, training support staff to deliver specific programmes and working with teachers to develop strategies to use in class.

-For further information regarding SEN, please contact the school’s Inclusion Manager, Sunita Widlake, on 02074762323 or email the school at email@example.com.
+For further information regarding SEN, please contact the school’s Inclusion Manager, Sunita Widlake or the school SENCo, Cheryl Wardley, on 02074762323 or email the school at firstname.lastname@example.org.
 Should you not be happy with your child’s provision, please refer to the school’s Complaints Policy.